 Who Is Koi CBD?
 A Brand File on One of Hemp's Original Names

 One of the oldest CBD brands still standing — a named, family-owned company that posts real lab reports from an ISO-accredited lab and has been independently ranked among the most transparent in the industry.
-The asterisks are an old FDA letter and independent tests showing it tends to over-fill its potency.
+The asterisks are two FDA warning letters (2019 and 2023) and independent tests showing it tends to over-fill its potency.

 Kind Buds Brand Transparency Score

 A genuinely transparency-forward veteran: named family founders, a public ISO-accredited lab, and an independent Top-10 transparency ranking.
-A strong C, just shy of a B — held back by an old FDA letter, two old consumer suits, and independent tests showing it over-labels potency about a quarter of the time.
+A solid C — held back by two FDA warning letters (a 2019 marketing-claims letter and an individual 2023 delta-8 adulteration letter, both agency allegations), two old consumer suits, and independent tests showing it over-labels potency about a quarter of the time.

 An opinion grade from our transparent 6-pillar methodology, built on publicly sourced facts.